In order for a player to be swap eligible, they must have had an active status at the time you drafted them which then changed to an inactive status.

 If the postponed game is played on the same day then you will receive points for your players in those games as normal.
 If a game is postponed to a later date or called off for any reason, any players from that game who remain in your lineup will receive zero points.
 Drafts that are scheduled to include games from multiple days, such as some playoff drafts, will receive points for any games that are played no later than the day of the last game scheduled as part of the draft.
 If game cancellations and/or postponements mean there would only be one game included in a game slate, then the drafts will be cancelled and all entry fees will be refunded.
 NOTE: A game will be considered to be ‘played’ on a given day if it begins on that day and is completed no later than 6am Eastern on the following day.

 A game is considered suspended if it is unfinished, but to be completed in the future.
 At a minimum, the statistics compiled prior to the end of the games slate will count towards your teams points.
 If the game is suspended until a future date, points accumulated in the remainder of the game will not count towards your teams score.
 For any drafts that are scheduled to include games from multiple days, such as some playoff drafts, you will receive the remaining points for the any games that are completed no later than the day of the last game scheduled as part of the draft.

-Your roster must be composed of players from at least two different games.
+Your roster must be composed of players from at least two different teams.